r48n34/CityHack2021/README.md

  - Don't give up to exercise

 ## Motion capture devices
-Details can be view on file (CityHack2021/motion capture devices) Demo movement patten can be seen on https://r48n34.github.io/motion/mo.html
+Details can be view on file (CityHack2021/motion capture devices)<br>
+Demo movement patten can be seen on https://r48n34.github.io/motion/mo.html
 ## online game "AfterDay"
 At the time of 2077, the planet was destroyed by humans pollutions.